tiansh/ass-danmaku/README.md

 [Get it from AMO](https://addons.mozilla.org/en-US/firefox/addon/ass-danmaku/)

-Download danmaku (video comments) in ASS format from AcFun, bilibili, and, Niconico.
+Download danmaku / comments in ASS format from AcFun, bilibili, and, Niconico.
 Watch video on supported site, and danmaku download button will appear on the right of address bar.

+Due to limit of implementation, to download from bilibili, expand danmaku list first.

 ### Privacy